nickbrandt/GitLab/doc/development/stage-group-dashboards.md

 ### Scenario 1: Verify and debug an issue after a deployment

-- A team member in the Code Review group has merged an MR and deployed it into the production.
+- A team member in the Code Review group has merged an MR which got deployed to production.
-- To verify the deployment, that team member accesses the [Code Review group's dashboard](https://dashboards.gitlab.net/d/stage-groups-code_review/stage-groups-group-dashboard-create-code-review?orgId=1).
+- To verify the deployment, we can check the [Code Review group's dashboard](https://dashboards.gitlab.net/d/stage-groups-code_review/stage-groups-group-dashboard-create-code-review?orgId=1).
-- Sidekiq Error Rate panel seems to have an issue. `UpdateMergeRequestsWorker`'s error rate' suddenly increases after their deployment.
+- Sidekiq Error Rate panel shows an elevated error rate, specifically `UpdateMergeRequestsWorker`.

 ![Debug 1](img/stage_group_dashboards_debug_1.png)

-- Clicking on `Kibana: Kibana Sidekiq failed request logs` link in the Extra links session, that member continues filtering for `UpdateMergeRequestsWorker` and skim through the logs.
+- If we click on `Kibana: Kibana Sidekiq failed request logs` link in the Extra links session, we can filter for `UpdateMergeRequestsWorker`, and read through the logs.

 ![Debug 2](img/stage_group_dashboards_debug_2.png)

-- That member opens [Sentry](https://sentry.gitlab.net/gitlab/gitlabcom), filter by transaction type, and correlation_id from a Kibana's result item.
+- [Sentry](https://sentry.gitlab.net/gitlab/gitlabcom) gives us a way to find the exception where we can filter by transaction type, and correlation_id from a Kibana's result item.

 ![Debug 3](img/stage_group_dashboards_debug_3.png)